Tornado outbreak sequence of May 2019: May 27

 As a strengthening mid-level westerly flow moved over the Midwest, the SPC issued an enhanced risk of severe weather at 0600 UTC, including at 10% risk of tornadoes that outlined the northern region of Illinois.
 At 1300 UTC, the risk was upgraded to feature the possibility of significant tornadoes, while still retaining its 10% probability.
 A lesser threat of tornadoes also existed in far western portions of Nebraska and northeast portions of Wyoming, as a prominent upper trough shifted east-northeastward from the Four Corners area into the High Plains.
 Significant tornado activity began early in the day, with an EF3 tornado that passed near Cantril, Iowa, destroying a farmhouse and a hunting cabin.
-A high-end EF1 also impacted the western fringes of Charles City, causing heavy damage to buildings at the local fairgrounds, a fertilizer plant, and a few homes.
+A high-end EF1 tornado also impacted the western fringes of Charles City, causing heavy damage to buildings at the local fairgrounds, a fertilizer plant, and a few homes.
 Throughout the afternoon, there was increasing concern over the possibility of strong tornadoes impacting the Chicago metropolitan area.
 Supercell thunderstorms developed in northern Illinois, and three tornadoes moved through the eastern suburbs of Chicago.
 However, these tornadoes were weak and only caused minor damage.
 As the supercells pushed into Indiana, strong tornadoes began touching down, including an EF2 that caused significant damage to homes and trees in the town of Pendleton.
 A large EF3 wedge tornado destroyed a house, multiple metal truss transmission towers, and several outbuildings near Akron.
-Another EF3 passed near Montpelier, destroying a trailer manufacturing warehouse, and severely damaging a dairy farm, killing numerous cows.
+Another EF3 tornado passed near Montpelier, destroying a trailer manufacturing warehouse, and severely damaging a dairy farm, killing numerous cows.

 Tornado activity was expected to lessen after dark as the storms crossed into Ohio.
 However, unexpectedly high CAPE, shear, and helicity was in place in the region, and the activity only intensified as numerous tornadic supercells overspread the state, producing numerous intense tornadoes.
-An EF3 tornado destroyed numerous homes in Celina, Ohio and killed one person, while another EF3 passed north of West Milton and through the small community of Kessler, damaging or destroying many homes and outbuildings.
+An EF3 tornado destroyed numerous homes in Celina, Ohio, and killed one person, while another EF3 tornado passed north of West Milton and through the small community of Kessler, damaging or destroying many homes and outbuildings.
 The most significant event of the night occurred when Dayton, Ohio and its surrounding suburbs were struck by three powerful tornadoes in quick succession, with the tornadoes rated EF4, EF3, and high-end EF2 in intensity.
 Widespread major damage to numerous homes, businesses, apartments, industrial buildings, and other structures occurred throughout the Dayton metro.
 Remarkably, no direct fatalities occurred in the Dayton area, though at least 166 people were injured.
 May 27 was the most active day for tornadoes during the outbreak sequence, with a total of 59 confirmed tornadoes.